 Alfonso Ribeiro who we know from his portrayal of Carlton Banks in The Fresh Prince of Bel Air sitcom has sued Epic over a Fortnite dance.
 Ribeiro's lawyers claim that Epic are falsely presenting the signature dance as their own creation.

 Epic Games are facing another lawsuit over the unauthorised use of dance moves in Fortnite.
-Following 2 Milly's legal action , The Fresh Prince of Bel Air star Alfonso Ribeiro is also suing the company for stealing his signature "Carlton Dance" which is dubbed as "Fresh" in Fortnite.
+Following 2 Milly's , The Fresh Prince of Bel Air star Alfonso Ribeiro is also suing the company for stealing his signature "Carlton Dance" which is dubbed as "Fresh" in Fortnite.

 Just like rapper 2 Milly and Scrubs' Donald Faison, Alfonso Ribeiro is also pointing out that Epic made a fortune selling the Fresh emote and are acting like they're the creators of the popular dance.
 "Epic has earned record profits off downloadable content in the game, including emotes like Fresh" is elaborated in the statement.